 When Will You See the Final Result?

-You will notice the change in nostril size immediately, but the incision site will remain red for a couple of weeks.
-As the swelling continues to go down you will see the final result after 4 weeks.
-You will gradually see an improvement over the next several months.
+You will notice the change in nostril size immediately, but the incision site will remain red and swollen for a couple of weeks.
+As the swelling continues to go down, you will see the final result after four weeks.
+This will continue to improve in appearance over several months post-surgery.

 Are Results Permanent?

 The scars are small and positioned so they are well hidden.
 As there are a few different techniques you can use to perform this procedure, the scars can change slightly.
-When performed correctly, any scarring should be minimal.
+When performed correctly, any scarring should be minimal, and will continue to heal over time.

 If you have large nostrils and find that they are out of proportion with your face, alar base reduction surgery could significantly change the balance of your face.
 By reducing the nostril size, your nose should appear smaller and more in line with the rest of your facial features.